 Jörgen is Research and Development Director at Scandinavian Biogas Fuels AB.
 He has a long experience on process optimisation for high organic loading digester (HOLD), co-digestion and pre-treatments applied to different substrates.
 In the last few years, Jörgen developed a strong collaboration with the Swedish Pulp and Paper Industry contributing to a number of project for the evaluation of the biogas potential in this sector.
 Deputy Processor at Linköping University (SE) where he obtained his PhD in Water and Environmental studies in 1997, Jörgen is also board member of the Swedish Biogas Research Centre (BRC).

-Lena Haglund is an employee of Scandinavian Biogas Fuels AB.
-As financial controller, her role is to production of periodic financial reports, maintenance of an adequate system of accounting records, to contribute with financial knowledge to the project team, and to ensure that reported results comply with the LIFE accepted accounting principles.
-Lena obtained her bachelor's degree in finance in 2013 at Södertörn University.
-Since then, she has been involved in a number different national and international projects from large investments to small research grants.
-In the last three years Lena has been responsible, at company level, for all financial reporting to the European Commission.
+Mimmi Engstrand is an employee of Scandinavian Biogas Fuels AB.
+As financial controller, her role is to manage the production of periodic financial reports, maintenance of an adequate system of accounting records, to contribute with financial knowledge to the project team, and to ensure that reported results comply with the LIFE accepted accounting principles.
+Mimmi obtained her degree of master of science in business and economics in 2014 at Stockholm University.
+Since 2010 she has worked in companies of different sizes operating both nationally and internationally, mainly in environmental services and the construction sector.
+Starting 2017, Mimmi is responsible, at company level, for all financial reporting to the European Commission.